1928 Fairfield murders: Imprisonment and suicide

-On October 22, 1928, after six weeks on death row, Leung killed himself in his prison cell in San Quentin Prison by hanging himself with a towel, between 9 p.m. and 11 p.m.
-Leung's cellmate, Leong Fook (also erroneously spelled as Leon Fook and Lee Sook), did not alert the correctional staff.
+On October 22, 1928, after six weeks on death row, Leung killed himself in his prison cell in San Quentin Prison between 9 p.m. and 11 p.m.
+He had knotted a towel into a noose and tied it around a bar at the cell door, asphyxiating himself by leaning forwards in a standing position.
+The cellmate Leong Fook did not alert the correctional staff.
+Leung's suicide was the first successful instance on San Quentin's death row.
+In November 1928, the handmade noose was given to Sheriff Jack Thornton by Warden James Holohan as an exhibit piece for the Solano County jail.
 Leung was buried in San Quentin prison cemetery, where he was buried as "Leong Ying", with Ying used as his last name.